bobobo1618/RSSLoader-Download-Script/Readme.md

 - Type 'aria2 -i <filename of your list here> -d <output directory name here>'

 I'm writing this for Windows users.
 If you're a Linux user you can figure it out.
 If you're a Mac user, complain to me about it and I'll probably write something for you too :) I don't have a Mac though so I can't really do anything at the moment...

+# License

+Give me credit if you use my code.
+DA may have problems with us using this but I couldn't find anything on the subject.